Circuitscape/Omniscape.jl/README.md

 Please also cite the [original work](https://www.researchgate.net/publication/304842896_Conserving_Nature's_Stage_Mapping_Omnidirectional_Connectivity_for_Resilient_Terrestrial_Landscapes_in_the_Pacific_Northwest) where the Omniscape algorithm was first described:
 > McRae, B. H., K. Popper, A. Jones, M. Schindel, S. Buttrick, K. R. Hall, R. S. Unnasch, and J. Platt.
 2016.
 Conserving Nature’s Stage: Mapping Omnidirectional Connectivity for Resilient Terrestrial Landscapes in the Pacific Northwest. *The Nature Conservancy*, Portland, Oregon.

+## Contributing
+Contributions in the form of pull requests are always welcome and appreciated.
+To report a bug or make a feature request, please [file an issue](https://github.com/Circuitscape/Omniscape.jl/issues/new).
+For general discussions and questions about usage, start a conversation on [gitter](https://gitter.im/Circuitscape/Omniscape.jl).